Omega-3 Foods: Fish, Seeds, Oils & Other Sources

 • 50 g of fresh ricotta

-For the topping, heat up a frying pan with olive oil.
-Add the onion and stir-fry until golden.
-Then add spinach, oregano and 2 pinches of salt.
-Stir for 1 minute then remove from eat.
-Mix the ricotta with the spinach and top the pancakes.
-You can add a sauce of your choice.
+For the topping, heat a frying pan with olive oil.
+Add the onion and cook, stirring, until golden.
+Add the spinach, oregano, and 2 pinches of salt.
+Stir for 1 minute, then remove from the heat.
+Mix the ricotta with the spinach mixture and spoon over the pancakes.
+You can finish with a sauce of your choice.

 2. Grilled tuna with veggies